31. Central America part 1 – 2013

 In Manuel Antonio we stayed at the beautiful La Mansion Inn and our room had a private patio with a view of the picture-perfect MA beach as shown on the right.

-The sunsets were some of the best ever.
+The sunsets from the beach were some of the best ever.

-The main attraction in the area is MA National Park.
-We booked a guided tour through the hotel and being able to view wildlife through the guide’s scope was great.
-Below is the 3 toed sloth and baby that we saw through the scope.
+The main attraction in the area is Manual Antonio National Park.
+We booked a guided tour and were able to view wildlife through the guide’s scope.
+Below is the 3 toed sloth and baby that we saw through the guide’s scope.

 On our own hike, we saw these darling White Faced Capuchins.

-There are lots of great meal choices in the area.
-On beach days we ate at restaurants just across from the beach.
-There were also a number of restaurants up on the hill between the beach and our hotel.
-One evening we walked down to one of those restaurants from the hotel to watch the sunset and eat dinner.
+On beach days we ate at restaurants across from the beach.
+One evening we walked down to one of those restaurants between the hotel and the beach to watch the sunset and eat dinner.

-On our walk there, we ran across a troop of Howler monkeys crossing the road on the blue wires that the town strung above the road for them.
+On our walk there, we saw a troop of Howler monkeys crossing the road on the blue wires that the town strung above the road for them.
 There they were, right in front of us.
 We were rewarded for our decision to walk rather than take the van.

 Nicoya Peninsula